pjago/CEE0099/README.md

-The "multipic4" branch is reserved for PIC 16f877a code, that interfaces with a contrallable DC Fan with encoder.
+The "pic12f" branch is reserved for PIC 12f683 code, that interfaces with a 4-pin DC Fan.

 If you're looking for the matlab application code, checkout the "ufpi" branch.